 International students are eligible for international merit-based scholarships and are also automatically considered for these upon acceptance.
 The amounts of awards are similar to the domestic merit-based scholarships, and the awards use the TOEFL or SAT scores as one criterion in addition to portfolio and grades.
 International students are not eligible for need-based aid and should not file the FAFSA.
 There is no application for merit-based scholarships; all international students are considered.

-Please feel free to contact your Financial Aid Counselor or the office at the information below should you have questions or would like additional assistance.
+Please feel free to contact your Student Financial Services Counselor or the office at the information below should you have questions or would like additional assistance.

 200 Willoughby Avenue